ClouDesire/docusaurus/docs/api-product.md

 added to the request arriving at the API backend:

 * `X-Consumer-ID`: an auto-generated ID of the Consumer
-* `X-Consumer-Custom-ID`: the id of the user which bought the subscription
+* `X-Consumer-Custom-ID`: the id of the buyer of the subscription
-* `X-Consumer-Username`: the username of the user that bought the subscription
+* `X-Consumer-Username`: the username of the buyer of the subscription

 ## Pricing models